crookedneighbor/markdown-it-link-attributes/README.md

 ## Usage in the browser

 _Differences in browser._ If you load script directly into the page, without a package system, the module will add itself globally as `window.markdownitLinkAttributes`.
 You need to load `dist/markdown-it-link-attributes.min.js`, if you don't use a build system.

 ## Testing

-This plugin is tested against markdown-it @ 9, 10 and latest
+This plugin is tested against the latest version of markdown-it

 ## License